 \section{Usage}

 The quantikz package is available on CTAN, and will therefore be available through most (current) TeX distributions.
 Once installed, simply write

-in the preamble of your document Now, each time that you want to include a quantum circuit, you just enclose it in a \verb!tikzcd! or \verb!quantikz! environment.
-(Theoretically, there is an advantange of \verb!quantikz! over \verb!tikzcd!, but \verb!tikzcd! is retained for backwards compatibility\footnote{\texttt{quantikz} should support the external package in tikz.
-I've never tried it.}.)
+in the preamble of your document.
+Now, each time that you want to include a quantum circuit, you just enclose it in a \verb!quantikz! environment.

-The current version of TeX on the arXiv is not up to date enough to provide the quantikz package.
-When uploading your source to the arXiv, you need to obtain the file tikzlibraryquantikz.code.tex (you will always be able to locate it on your computer in the main tex directory if you have installed the package, but it should also accompany the source code of this file, and the most recent version will is available \href{http://dx.doi.org/10.17637/rh.7000520}{here}).
-Just include the file in the main directory of your source code.
+When new versions of quantikz are released, there can be a lag before the new features are reflected in the version used on the arXiv.
+If you need to provide the latest version, then simply include the file tikzlibraryquantikz2.code.tex (you will always be able to locate it on your computer in the main tex directory if you have installed the package, but it should also accompany the source code of this file, and the most recent version is available \href{https://ctan.org/tex-archive/graphics/pgf/contrib/quantikz}{here}) in the main directory of your source code.